4bukaj/PPP_Project/README.md

 # React-Django Project

-Welcome to our React-Django project!
-This repository combines the power of React for the frontend and Django for the backend to create a modern and dynamic web application.
+Welcome to our finances app developed by Jakub Spruch, Dariusz Krawczyk and Dawid Kałuża.
+It is a simple app to track your finances and crypto transactions.
+We used React for frontent and Django for backend.

 ## Getting Started